ros2/design/articles/143_legacy_interface_definition.md

 ## Conversion to IDL
 Code is generated for defined interfaces to be usable by different client libraries.
-Interfaces described using the legacy format are first converted to [IDL](idl_interface_definition.html).
+Interfaces described using the above format are first converted to [IDL](idl_interface_definition.html).
 Code generation uses the generated file.

 <div class="alert alert-info" markdown="1">
-  A structure defined in the legacy format can be empty / contain no members.
+  A structure defined in the above format can be empty / contain no members.
   In that case the generated `.idl` structure will have a dummy member (`uint8 structure_needs_at_least_one_member`) to satisfy the requirement from IDL of not being empty.